FabEdge/fabedge/docs/old-get-started/get-started-v0.6.0.md

 4. Reboot coredns，edge-coredns or nodelocaldns to take effect

-## Edge computing framework dependent configuration
+## Edge computing framework depend configuration
 ### for KubeEdge

 1. Make sure `nodelocaldns` is running on all edge nodes